Any links to Amazon are affiliate links.

 Tips for shifting your schedule.
 This post outlines how to change your child’s schedule for the time change or for traveling to different time zones.
 You can also use these tips to change the schedule to fit your needs better.

 No matter your reason for shifting, strategies for doing so are the same.
-Here are some strategies for you to try the change.

 Different Ways to Shift the Schedule